BriskenFinancials/use-case-template/cards/UC10000426-L-06-document-payment-formats-required-for-3-banks.md

 # Document payment formats required for 3 banks

 Gather information from the customer on the payment formats required by the three selected banks (e.g. mt940, mt101).
 Confirm the format specifications with the banks to ensure compatibility with sap mbc.
-This enables: You will be able to confidently Gather information from the customer on the payment formats required by the three selected banks (e
+You will be able to confidently Gather information from the customer on the payment formats required by the three selected banks (e

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-06-top.png)